Do The Complex Measurements Involve In PCB Artwork Designing Befog You?

 This type of PCB involves a single layer of a substrate covered by a metal layer.
 Usually, copper is preferred for protecting a single side of the material, with a protective solder mask on its top.
 The final element is the Silkscreen is used to mark the individual parts of the board.

 The double side print circuit boards are commonly used.
-Its manufacturing involves a substrate, which has it's both sides layered with metal.
+Its manufacturing involves a substrate, which has both sides layered with metal.
 Holes in boards allow the connection of the circuit present on one side with that of the other.
 Usually, one of the two technologies is involved in making the relationship- the hole-technology or the surface mount technology.

 Much modern manufacturing of double-sided PCB is seen in the multilayer PCBs.
 It involves several layering systems with the use of insulating materials too.
 Usually, multilayer boards consist of 4, 6, 8, or 10 layers.
 This type is used to manufacture large devices like computers, medical machinery, and many more.